Board and Batten Siding Calculator

 Estimate the Number of Boards and Battens Needed

-The boards used in board and batten siding are often 6″-8″, but can be any width of your choosing.
-The boards are usually wider than the battens, and the battens are installed on top of the boards.
+The boards used in board and batten siding are often 10″-12″, but can be any width of your choosing.
+The boards are wider than the battens, and the battens are installed on top of the seam between each board.

 To find the number of boards needed, you simply need to divide the width of the wall by the width of the board.
-If a space is used between the boards, add the width of the spacing to the wall width and to the board width to get an accurate measurement.
+If you are using a panel installation, such as a steel or vinyl board and batten siding, you need the total width of the panel, which is often one board and batten together, but may be as much as two boards and two battens together.

 number of boards = (wall width in inches + board spacing) ÷ (board width in inches + board spacing)